Index To All Five Chapters

 Introduction - Theonomy Vs. Theocracy

-The ultimate goal on the Dominionist agenda is the establishment of a theocracy, a government ruled by or subject to religious authority and by no means are they referring to America alone.
+The ultimate goal on the Dominionist agenda is the establishment of a theocracy - a government ruled by or subject to religious authority.
+And by no means is only America in their sights.
 Their aim is to (by force if necessary) "subdue' all nations and establish a universal Christian 'theocracy.
-(Note: While there may be technical differences, the terms theocracy and theonomy are essentially synonymous).
+(Note: apart from technical differences the terms theocracy and theonomy are essentially synonymous).

 Theocracy is derived from the Greek words theos (God) and kratia (to rule).
 It has traditionally been used to describe a place that is under God's law (ex.
 Israel in the Old Testament), or a place under the authority of those who are believed to be God appointed leaders